List of World War II puppet states: Great Way Government – December 5, 1937 to May 3, 1938

 The Great Way Municipal Government (GWMG) was created to help administer the occupied suburbs of Shanghai in December 1937.
-The GWMG was very small, consisting of nothing more than an office building in Pudong.
-Because of its association with the Japanese government, the GWMG had difficulty attracting any politicians of reputation.
-It had difficulty creating an administration for Shanghai, and was — after just under five months — merged with a new occupation regime in Nanjing.
+The GWMG was very small, headquartered in an office building in Pudong.
+Because of its association with the Japanese government, the GWMG found it hard to attract any politicians of reputation.
+It had difficulty creating an administration for Shanghai, and after just under five months merged with a new occupation regime in Nanjing.